hessedelohim/ORQS/glosary.md

 **RTV** (Roll Total Value): The numerical result of adding the numbers of both dice, with no bonuses.

-**STAT**: An attribute that helps define the PC, and is represented numerically (ex. if the PC have more strength than normal = STR +1)
+**STAT**: An attribute that helps define the PC, and is represented numerically (eg. if the PC have more strength than normal = STR +1)

 **Storyteller**: Mostly know as GM (Game Master) is the person in charge of being the referee of the game.
 Many of the final decision are on his hands (or mind?).